CBiloo/CBiloo/README.md

-je m'intéresse a vraiment tout donc y'aura plein de chose sur mon profil github
+I'm really interested in everything so there will be a lot of things on my github profile

-- Discord : Biloo ♤#7683
+- Discord : Biloo#7683
-- ID : 963482748914384957

-Projet en cours :
+Ongoing project :

- - Biloo Discord Custom Status ( 70% )
+ - Biloo Discord Custom Status ( 90% )